STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 # Fix

-* To fix this, you can use a **virtual enviroment tool** to produce easily sharable virtual enviroment files.
+* To fix this, you can use a **virtual environment tool** to produce easily sharable virtual environment files.
 * Eeach virtual environment can be conceptualized as a separate box where you have the desired Python version and the required packages for your project.
 * These boxes are separate such that what you do in one project won’t affect other projects.
 * It’s always recommended that you create distinct virtual environments for your projects.

-# Setup Virtual Enviroment
+# Setup Virtual Environment

-Although there are many options to use, **Conda** and **Venv** are enviroment managers that are most popular and widely used.
+Although there are many options to use, **Conda** and **Venv** are environment managers that are most popular and widely used.
 Here, we will use the first option.
-Setting up virtual enviroment using Venv can be found [here](https://realpython.com/python-virtual-environments-a-primer/).
+Setting up virtual environment using Venv can be found [here](https://realpython.com/python-virtual-environments-a-primer/).

 **Note**: the codes in the following should be typed in: